-The first leg was at the Petrovsky Stadium, a throwback arena built in a state that does not exist anymore and an intimidating prospect for any visiting team.
+The first leg was at the Petrovsky Stadium, a throwback arena built in a state that doesn’t exist anymore and an intimidating prospect for any visiting team.
 It was a tight game, fiercely contested and with chances going either way, but Zenit eventually scored in the second half when Pogrebnyak capitalised on a mix-up between goalkeeper and defender to tap into an empty net.
 The lead was slim but deserved, although the players knew they were in for a tough evening at El Madrigal in the second leg.

 Pogrebnyak appeared to have killed off the tie when he scored again in Spain after 30 minutes, a goal that centre-back Nicolas Lombaerts suffered a season-ending injury providing the assist for.
 However, that is when the madness started.
 Roman Shirokov was the first to go when he received a second yellow for a clumsy challenge at the start of the second half, and he was followed by Advocaat, who was sent to the stands, and also Šírl late on.
-Forced to see out the last 10 minutes with nine men, Zenit just about hung on, but once again they had ridden their luck.
+Forced to see out the last ten minutes with nine men, Zenit just about hung on, but once again they had ridden their luck.

-Throughout the knockout rounds, Zenit never had a soft touch; indeed, each round got progressively more difficult.
+Throughout the knockout rounds, Zenit rarely had a soft touch; indeed, each round got progressively more difficult.
 Their reward for battling through against Villarreal?
 A trip to the Stade Vélodrome to face another team bang in form in Marseille.
 Shorn of key players through injuries and suspensions, the Russians were hammered in the first leg and were lucky to only lose 3-1.